 Cybersecurity Question: Have you ever had your bank account hacked?
 It’s painful.

-The financial breach is unsettling enough, but think about the intangible invasion of your privacy, your personal identity.
+The financial breach is unsettling enough but thinks about the intangible invasion of your privacy, your personal identity.
 Not to mention the logistical process of recovering from the breach.
 My own parents have been hacked not once — but twice.

 We hear the message about cyber risk loud and clear in our personal lives, and most of us now take ardent steps to stave off hackers at every turn.
 But what about a cybersecurity mindset at work?
 Take it from someone like me in the cyber trenches every day: